chippokiddo/disableyoutubefeatures/.github/README.md

 # Remove YouTube Shorts

-User script that hides YouTube Shorts from the home page and sidebar on desktop and the home page on mobile.
+User script that hides YouTube Shorts on desktop and on mobile.

 ## Install